-What Does Medicare & Health Insurance Really Cover?
+What Do Medicare & Health Insurance Really Cover?

 There seems to be quite a bit of confusion about how Medicare and Medicaid play a role in long-term care situations.
 Medicare is health insurance for those who have reached the age of 65.
 Medicare does not pay long-term care costs.
 Medicaid is the safety net program for impoverished people who have no means of paying for care.
-Medicaid does cover long-term care costs however, the majority of care provide is for end of life care in a facility.
+Medicaid does cover long-term care costs.
+However, the majority of care provided is for end-of-life care in a facility.

-Scenario: Client has a stroke and spends three days in the hospital followed by seven days in a nursing home or rehabilitation center.
-The administrator then tells the clients’ spouse that they can take the client home or they need to start paying for care at the nursing home.
+Client has a stroke and spends three days in the hospital followed by seven days in a nursing home or rehabilitation center.
+The administrator then tells the client’s spouse that they must either take the client home or start paying for care at the nursing home.
 Although Medicare states they will pay for up to 100 days of skilled nursing, in this case they are only paying for the first 10 days as the client is no longer improving.
 The client is now in a permanent long-term care situation which may require years of assistance.
-Medicare and private insurance does not cover these ongoing costs.
+Medicare and private insurance do not cover these ongoing costs.

 Why Medicaid is Not an Option When Planning for a Long-Term Care Situation